makeplus/makeplus/body.md

 Every time you press enter it will run `make fish` which should display 1 or 2 red or blue fish.
 The Makefile is [here](https://github.com/makeplus/makeplus/blob/master/demo/red-fish-blue-fish/Makefile).
-See if you figure it out.
+See if you can figure it out.
 (It's not hard. :)

 ## More MakePlus Info